Best cameras under $1000 in 2022

 • Face detect not always reliable

 At 26.1MP, this camera is the highest-resolution option that comes with a lens for under $1,000.
 The retro, DSLR-style design is a fun touch that offers plenty of tactile controls in the form of customizable buttons.
 It produces great JPEGS and offers film simulation modes for flair.
-Fujifilm’s X-series lenses work seamlessly with the rest of its X-series cameras, so upgrading your camera down the line will give you native access to all your glass.
-It shoots solid video and offers weather sealing and ruggedness that are both better than you might expect for a model at this price.
+Fujifilm’s X-series lenses work seamlessly with the rest of its X-series cameras, so upgrading your camera down the line will still give you native access to all your glass.
+It shoots solid video and offers weather sealing and ruggedness that are both better than you might expect for a at this price.

 If you want to save a little money, however, do note that there are no life-changing upgrades from the X-T30 so that camera remains a solid option, too.